aotaduy/lintint/Readme.md

 ##intlint

-This program integrates several lint tools for the javascript stack and allows the user to get an line by line ordered list of lints for each file
+This program integrates several lint tools for the javascript stack and allows the user to get an ordered list of lints for each file.

 ###Integrated Tools